tyrkgithub/Console-Finances/README.md

   <ul>
     <li>The total number of months are calculated and displayed</li>
     <li>The net total amount of Profit/Losses over the entire period are calculated and displayed</li>
-    <li>The average of the changes in Profit/Losses over the entire period are calculated and displayed<li>
+    <li>The average of the changes in Profit/Losses over the entire period are calculated and displayed</li>
-    <li>The greatest increase in profits (date and amount) over the entire period  are calculated and displayed/li>
+    <li>The greatest increase in profits (date and amount) over the entire period  are calculated and displayed</li>
     <li>The greatest decrease in losses (date and amount) over the entire period are calculated and displayed</li>
   </ul>